HashiCraft/securing-kubernetes/docs/prepare_hack.md

 ---
 id: prepare_hack
-title: Preparing the hack
+title: Setting up the payload
-sidebar_label: Preparation
+sidebar_label: Set up the payload
 ---

 ## Creating a payload

 In order to hack the system, we first need to generate a payload that will allow us to get a reverse shell on the target host.
-Since the host we will be targetting is an amd64 system, we need to use the linux/x64/meterpreter_reverse_http payload.
+Since the host we will be targetting is an amd64 system, we need to use the `linux/x64/meterpreter_reverse_http` payload.
-We also need to configure the payload with the address it will need to connect back to, to establish the reverse shell, in this case kali.container.shipyard.run and port 9999.
+We also need to configure the payload with the address it will need to connect back to, to establish the reverse shell, in this case the ip that resolves to `kali.container.shipyard.run` and port 9999.

 We can do this by running `msfvenom` with our payload, the host and port we will be listening on, and the format we want the payload to be in.